Updated: Mar 26

 All creative activities are an expression of the inner voice of the creator.
 In photography, through the images we make and share, we find a way of showing how we view the world, of expressing what is important to us.
 Photography is about being a visual communicator, it is a creative process, a process which is really about the inner journey of the photographer; about paying attention to what is special in life and finding ways to present this experience to the world.
 It is important not to miss the experience because we are aiming to capture the ‘perfect’ photograph.
 When we are in a particularly beautiful location, having experienced fabulous light and managed to capture some good images, it is worth spending some time experiencing the place in all its beauty.

 In all creative pursuits people are investing part of themselves, their own vision, in creations which enrich them as human beings as well as enriching the culture in which they work.
-It is easy to see therefore how creativity is part of filling our cup.
+It is easy to see therefore how creativity nourishes us, fuels our curiosity and is an important ingredient in filling our cup.

 I think it is important to do the things we like to do but it’s also vital to be with people we like to be with and in places we like to be.
 As I remarked above, I find that every time I go to a beautiful place to take some photographs, I also spend some time taking in the experience of the place, the beautiful sight before me, the sounds and the smells.
 Photographers can be accused of just focussing on getting that perfect shot and not seeing what is in front of them, but as an amateur in the photography field I don’t want to fall into that trap and miss the beauty of nature that fills my soul and lifts my spirits.
 Photographs are often taken and forgotten, but experiences, once fully absorbed, can stay with us and sustain us for a lot longer.

-Particularly at the present time, my experience of wandering through the streets around Lake Garda last year are especially memorable
+Particularly at the present time, my experience of wandering through the streets around Lake Garda two years ago is especially memorable